robotman.com.au

 center

-New to mindstorms?
-This part of the lego site will train you with everything you need to know about programming Mindstorms Robots.
+Even though Mindstorms has been discontinued, plenty of people still have access to these awesome robotic kits.
+This site will train you with everything you need to know about programming Lego Mindstorms Robots.

 Picture